Apply to sit the registration assessment in 2019 using the registration assessment application form.

 If you think you might underperform for any reason, you should withdraw and wait for another sitting.
 You need to tell us that you want to withdraw from the sitting by five working days after the sitting has taken place at the latest.
 You must confirm to us that you want to withdraw from a sitting using the notification of withdrawal form.
 If you do not, it will count as one of your assessment attempts and you will forfeit your sitting fee.

 If you start the assessment and then have problems during the sitting which significantly affect your performance, you can request that your attempt is ‘nullified’ under the registration assessment regulations.

 You need to request that your attempt is nullified using the nullification request form.
 We must receive this five working days after the sitting has taken place, at the latest.

 Guidance for unsuccessful candidates in the registration assessment

 If you are unsuccessful in the assessment, please carefully read our guidance for unsuccessful candidates in the registration assessment, which includes information about how we mark the assessment, appealing against your unsuccessful result, and preparing for future sittings if you are eligible for another attempt.

 Appealing your fail result

-Should you have grounds to appeal your fail result, you must complete the application to appeal, and submit supporting evidence to explain how your circumstance has met the grounds for appeal.
-You must submit this by email within 21 days of the date on which your result was published for this to be considered.
+Should you have grounds for appealing your fail result, you must complete the application to appeal, and submit supporting evidence to explain how your circumstances have met the grounds for appeal.
+You must submit this by email within 21 days of the date your result was published for this to be considered.